storj/storj/docs/blueprints/referral-manager-v1.md

 // Redeem marks a token as redeemed and stores user info into database func Redeem(ctx, token, userID, satelliteURL) error {
+    tx := db.Tx
-	// only update the status if the status of a token is unredeems tokenStatus, err := db.RedeemToken(ctx, token, userID)
+	// only update the status if the status of a token is unredeemed tokenStatus, err := tx.RedeemToken(ctx, token, userID)
 	if err != nil {
 		return err
 	}

-    // decrease unredeemed token count in users table by 1 err := db.UpdateUserInfo(ctx, user)
+    // decrease unredeemed token count in users table by 1 err := tx.UpdateUserInfo(ctx, user)
     if err != nil {
         return err
     }

-    // save user info into users table err := db.CreateUser(ctx, userID, satelliteURL)
+    // save user info into users table err := tx.CreateUser(ctx, userID, satelliteURL)
     if err != nil {
         // log the error, but we shouldn't return an error to stop user registration process if we don't get their info here log(err)